kelvinm10/BDA_696/README.md

 - main function takes in 3 parameters: pandas dataset, list of predictor names (strings), and name of response (string)
 - outputs a "finalTable.html" file which can be opened on a browser and all information is in the table

+## Assignment 5:

+- The variable ranking and brute force tables are in the "finalTables" folder in the assignments folder
+- the results of the random forest and logistic regression are printed out to the console